SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 or some other condition that prevents initialization from succeeding.

-To cope with initialization conditions that can fail, define one or more :newTerm:`failable initializers` as part of a class, structure, or enumeration definition.
+To cope with initialization conditions that can fail, define one or more failable initializers as part of a class, structure, or enumeration definition.
 You write a failable initializer by placing a question mark after the ``init`` keyword (``init?``).